Constantine II (emperor): Caesar

-In what seemed to be an attempt to distance themselves from the massacre, the three brothers proceeded to print coins of Theodora, whom their murdered relatives had been descended from.
+The three brothers then proceeded to print coins of Theodora, whom their murdered relatives were descended from.
+This action was consistent with the "official version" that the massacre was to be blamed on mutinous soldiers, rather than the victims' own family members.
 Most of the coins were generated at Constantine II's capital, Trier, indicating that he was the one responsible for designing and producing the coinage at the start, as well as convincing his brothers to do the same.
 Woods considered it to suggest that he was more sympathetic to Theodora's memory than his brothers, possibly because his wife may have been a granddaughter of Theodora.

 In June 337, before he was named emperor, Constantine had already begun attempting to assert his seniority.
 He issued an order allowing the exiled bishop Athanasius to return to Alexandria, which was under the control of Constantius II, claiming to be carrying out the unfulfilled intentions of his father.
-While Constantine's motives remain unclear, suggested explanations include him truly believing in the bishop's innocence, him wanting to get rid of a religious nuisance, or him wanting to cause trouble for Constantius, who would oust Athanasius from Alexandria only two years later.
+While Constantine's motives remain unclear, suggested explanations are that he truly believed in the bishop's innocence, wanted to get rid of a religious nuisance, or intended to cause trouble for Constantius, who would oust Athanasius from Alexandria only two years later.